Western Thrace, Greece

 Mycenae - Known for ancient settlement, archaeological site, viewpoint.
 UNESCO World Heritage.

-Mystras - Known for ancient settlement, medieval old town, viewpoint, orthodox monastery.
+Mystras - Known for ancient settlement, archaeological site, viewpoint, orthodox monastery.
 UNESCO World Heritage.

 Nafpaktos - Known for beach, castle, coastal town, marina.